talkon2000/u1-project-cd-collection/Readme.md

 #### ** This assignment should be done after 'Memory and Statics' and 'Encapsulation'
 Now that you have learned about the importance of encapsulation, you need to apply those lessons to your code.

-Right now, every class is improperly encapsulated, and will need changing.
+Right now, every class in the Collections.CD package is improperly encapsulated, and will need changing.
 This may change the way you are accessing information from other classes, and it may break your code (temporarily).

 ### Things to remember: